dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

       request' button.

-    * An authorized METplus developer will accept the pull request (if everything meets acceptance criteria) and merge your code into the remote repository's develop branch.
+    * An authorized METplus developer will accept the pull request (if everything meets acceptance criteria) and merge the code into the remote repository's develop branch.

 Approve a pull request using a browser